-Caretaker's substance use affects their ability to care for the child as described above, including leading them to harm or being likely to harm the child.
-If a child has had direct physical exposure to dangerous substances (e.g., ingestion of substances, fentanyl patches, methamphetamine) in the home, review danger indicator 6.
+Caretaker's substance use affects their ability to care for the child as described previously, including leading them to harm or being likely to harm the child.
+If a child has had direct physical exposure to dangerous substances (e.g., ingestion of substances, fentanyl patches, methamphetamine) in the home, review danger indicator six.

-This can also include the following.
+This exposure can also include the following.